bocadilloproject/bocadillo/README.md

 It is designed to be:

-- **Productive**: a carefully chosen set of included batteries helps you solve common and more advanced problems\*.
+- **Productive**: a carefully chosen set of included batteries\* helps you solve common and more advanced problems.

 - **Real-time capable**: embrace async programming and the baked-in WebSocket and SSE support to build real-time, highly-concurrent systems.